ROCKY MOUNTAIN NEWS RECORDS (**collection in process**)

 Scope and Contents

 This collection contains primarily photographs and clipping files obtained from the Rocky Mountain News' internal library after the newspaper ceased publication in 2009.
 The collection contains items dating from 1859 to 2009, with the bulk of the materials dating from 1950 through 2000.
 Photographs and clipping files are mostly arranged alphabetically by name or subject.
-The collection also contains 16 printing plates (flongs), 5 plates from the original acquisition of materials and an additional 11 donated in 2022.
+The collection also contains 16 flongs (molds used for creating printing plates; 5 flongs from the original acquisition of materials and an additional 11 donated in 2022.

 This series contains primarily black-and-white photographic prints taken by Rocky Mountain News staff photographers during the last half of the 20th century.
 Descriptive information (date, caption, photographer) is provided on the verso of most prints.
 Rocky Mountain News staff created a filing system that arranged photographs alphabetically in envelopes by name or by subject, and this system has been retained.